kali-linex/linex/Documentation/RCU/whatisRCU.rst

 from them) for more information.

-However, given that there are no fewer than four families of RCU APIs in the Linux kernel, how do you choose which one to use?
+However, given that there are no fewer than four families of RCU APIs in the Linex kernel, how do you choose which one to use?
 The following list can be helpful:

 a.
 Will readers need to block?
 If so, you need SRCU.